Japan beef bowl company sacks director for remark on getting women "hooked" | Business

 Japan beef bowl company sacks director for remark on getting women "hooked"

-Major Japanese beef bowl firm Yoshinoya Holdings Co Ltd sacked on Tuesday a managing director who made derogatory comments about getting naive young women "hooked" on the company's products, saying his conduct was "completely unacceptable."
+Major Japanese beef bowl firm Yoshinoya Holdings Co said on Tuesday it has sacked a managing director who made derogatory comments about getting naive young women "hooked" on its products, saying his conduct was "completely unacceptable."
 Masaaki Ito, a managing director at the company - known for its inexpensive bowls of beef on rice - made the remarks at a marketing lecture at Tokyo's Waseda University at the weekend.

 - Country: